gokulnair2001/Sentigenix-Sentiment-Classifier-/README.md

 # Introduction ⚒

 Write your organisation's name with '@' before it so that our twitter API can parse through the tweets which contain '@(Comapnies)' name only.Then using a ML model the app would identify wether the following tweet is positive , negative or zero.
+Even you can search for "#" too.

 # Steps to run 📲